abkonsta/NLog.Extensions.AzureStorage/README.md

 How to use
 ==========

-- Download package from <a href="https://www.nuget.org/packages/NLog.Extensions.AzureTableStorage/">the nuget site</a>.
+- Download package NLog.Extensions.AzureTableStorage from the nuget site</a>.
 - Set up your NLog.config file:

 `````xml